Published

 What Our Sales Calls Reveal About the Real Cost of Outdated Strategy Management

-Vice President of Sales & BBQ Master
+Senior Vice President of Growth & BBQ Master

 Sean is the Vice President of Sales at ClearPoint.
 He leads the Sales department and focuses on developing impactful, consultative sales teams.